 Debt collectors are infamous for some of their underhanded tactics used to collect debts from consumers.
 Many collectors get away with these tricks because consumers are not aware of the laws dictating how collectors can – and how they cannot – deal with consumers when collecting a debt.

-Allowed Collection Practices
+Prohibited Collection Practices

-Whenever one of your creditors uses a third-party to collect a debt, that third-party is obligated to follow the rules of the FDCPA.
+Whenever one of your creditors uses a third-party to collect a debt, that collector is obligated to follow the rules of the FDCPA.
 There are several things that a debt collector cannot do under the FDCPA.
 They cannot:

 - Call you before 8am or after 9pm